 The ORSA will apply to any individual U.S. insurer that writes more than $500 million of annual direct written and assumed premium, and/or insurance groups that collectively write more than $1 billion of annual direct written and assumed premium.
 An insurer that is subject to the ORSA requirements will be expected to:1) regularly, no less than annually, conduct an ORSA to assess the adequacy of its risk management framework, and current and estimated projected future solvency position; 2) internally document the process and results of the assessment; and 3) provide a confidential high-level ORSA Summary Report annually to the lead state commissioner if the insurer is a member of an insurance group and, upon request, to the domiciliary state regulator.

 When the NAIC Executive (EX) Committee and Plenary adopted Model #505 on Sept.
 12, 2012, it was expected that each jurisdiction would adopt risk-management and ORSA requirements into state law prior to 2015.
 Model #505 provides the requirements for completing an annual ORSA and provides guidance and instructions for filing an ORSA Summary Report.

 Status: Pursuant to Model #505, large- and medium-size U.S. insurance groups and/or insurers will be required to conduct an ORSA starting in 2015.
-The NAIC Group Solvency Issues (E) Working Group is charged to begin to develop an ERM education program for regulators that is designed to maximize the benefit of such training for the ORSA 2015 effective date and to finalize the ORSA Pilot Project that began in 2014 and complete applicable outputs from the project, including a report to Financial Condition (E) Committee.
+The NAIC Group Solvency Issues (E) Working Group is charged to provide and enhance an enterprise risk management (ERM) education program for regulators in support of ORSA implementation and to continually review and monitor the effectiveness of the Risk Management and Own Risk and Solvency Assessment Model Act (#505) and supporting ORSA Guidance Manual and consider revisions as necessary.